jcocchi/CosmosDBPowerBIProxy/README.md

 ### Connect your Data Source in Power BI Using the Provided Template

-Open the sample report template in PowerBI.
+Open the sample report template (the [sample-report.pbit](sample-report.pbit) file in this repo) in PowerBI.
 When the template opens it will prompt you for the `cluster_url`, enter the JDBC URL you formed in the step above.
 ![enter parameters](pictures/report_parameters.PNG)

 A box will pop up promting you for credentials to the cluster, enter `token` as the user name to connect to spark and enter the PAT token you generated earlier as the password.
 Press `Connect`.
 ![spark creds](pictures/spark_creds.PNG)

-After connecting to your cluter the report should populate with data from your Cosmos account and look something like this.
+After connecting to your cluster the report should populate with data from your Cosmos account and look something like this.
 ![finished report](pictures/finished_report.PNG)

 ### Connect your Data Source in Power BI to a New Report